 Top Nails 1121 Grant Ave, Novato, CA94945 Top Nails offers complete nail services -- both manicures and pedicures -- in a casual atmosphere.
 For your convenience,…More the shop has parking in the rear, and there is also street parking available nearby.

 Marion Park 1720 Grant Ave, Novato, CA94945 Marion is a downtown park that is popular with lunchtime players of ultimate frisbee and after-work soccer enthusiasts…More because of its flat, two-acre playing field.
-Youth T-ball and softball teams use the diamond on the west side of the park, and the east side is mostly used for soccer.
+Youth softball teams use the diamond on the west side of the park, and the east side is mostly used for soccer.
 There is a snack shack next to the diamond's backstop, but it is only open on game days.
 The park is located across Grant Avenue from a shopping center – a convenient stop for families attending games -- and next door to the Novato Unified School District headquarters.

 Deer Island Storage Park 282 Deer Island Ln, Novato, CA94945 Deer Island Storage Park is a self-storage facility with enclosed storage units as well as uncovered RV and truck…More parking spaces.
 It is located near the end of Deer Island Lane, adjacent to Novato's Deer Island Preserve.
 Deer Island Storage Park offers three storage unit sizes for rent, and is a gated facility that gives clients a code to access units during business hours.